Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Introduction

 There are some related surveys on security and privacy issues in distributed ML.
-For example, the challenges and opportunities of distributed learning over conventional (centralized) ML were discussed in \cite{peteiro2013survey,10.1145/3377454}, which elaborated limited privacy and secure issues.
+For example, the challenges and opportunities of distributed learning over conventional (centralized) ML were discussed in \cite{peteiro2013survey,Verbraeken2020A}, which elaborated on limited privacy and security issues.
 In~\cite{de2020overview,Liu2021When}, the authors focused on the adversarial models related to private information leakage and corresponding defensive mechanisms in ML, and the work~\cite{vepakomma2018no} investigated privacy issues in distributed ML.
 Moreover, differential privacy (DP) based protection methods were introduced in~\cite{gong2020survey}.
-In addition, to protect the privacy in IoT data, the work \cite{AMIRIZARANDI2020101921} surveyed the ML based method to address the privacy issues of IoT including scalability, inter-operability, and limitations on resources such as computation and energy.
-The works~\cite{Enthoven2021,lyu2020threats} and~\cite{briggs2020review} addressed security and privacy issues in FL, together with related solutions.
-The summary of the related surveys on security and privacy issues in ML are listed in Table.~\ref{survey}.
+In addition, to protect the privacy of the IoT data, the work \cite{Mohammad2020A} surveyed the ML-based method to address the privacy issues including scalability, inter-operability, and limitations on resources, such as computation and energy.
+The works~\cite{briggs2020review,Enthoven2021An,lyu2020threats} addressed security and privacy issues in FL, together with related solutions.
+The summary of the related surveys on security and privacy issues in ML is listed in Table~\ref{survey}.

-Different from the above-mentioned surveys, in this work, \begin{itemize} \item we first give a clear and fresh definition of distributed learning, and develop the distributed learning framework in four levels in terms of sharing different information, namely sharing data, sharing model, sharing knowledge and sharing result. \item We then provide an extensive overview of the current state-of-the-art related to the attacks and defensive mechanisms on the privacy and security issues for each level. \item In addition, several research challenges and future directions are discussed, which can provide insights into the design of advanced learning paradigms. \end{itemize}
+Different from the above-mentioned surveys, in this work, \begin{itemize} \item We first give a clear and fresh definition of distributed learning, and develop the distributed learning framework in four levels in terms of sharing different information, namely sharing data, sharing model, sharing knowledge, and sharing results. \item We then provide an extensive overview of the current state-of-the-art related to the attacks and defensive mechanisms on the privacy and security issues for each level.
+Real examples are also listed for each level. \item In addition, learned lessons from each aspect are described, which can indeed help readers to avoid potential mistakes. \item Several research challenges and future directions are further discussed, which can provide insights into the design of advanced learning paradigms. \end{itemize}